YanouY/Mini-Project/README.md

 # Mini-Project
-Mini Project by Flask and Bootstrap, and deploied on gcloud
+Build web application by Flask and Bootstrap, and deploy on gcloud.

 Website URL: https://quick-heaven-277407.ue.r.appspot.com